What is a Cybersecurity Assessment?

 The International Organization for Standardization (ISO)'s 27000 series documentation for risk management, specifically ISO 27005, supports organizations using ISO's cybersecurity frameworks to build a risk-based cybersecurity program.

-Like NIST SP 800-30, using the ISO guidance is the most beneficial for organizations pursuing or maintaining an ISO 27001 certification.
+As with NIST SP 800-30, using ISO guidance is most beneficial for organizations pursuing or maintaining ISO 27001 certification.

 Choosing the Right Cybersecurity Assessment Approach